effiecient/effie-BE-doc/source/index.html.md

 meta:
   - name: description
-    content: Documentation for the Kittn API
+    content: Documentation for the Effie API
 ---

-# Introduction
+# example Introduction

 Welcome to the Kittn API!
 You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.